Survivor torches and fake fire

 This project involved a lot of reworking and rethinking.
 I went about fifty different directions before finally coming up with something that worked.
 I assure you, it was a trial!
-I won’t go into the whole convoluted mess with you, I will just show you where I ended up.
-Basically, I wanted to use LED flickering tea lights attached to bamboo tiki torches (mini bamboo tiki torches for the kids) to make them look like flames.
+I wills pare you the convoluted details and just show you where I ended up.
+Basically, I wanted to use LED flickering tea lights attached to bamboo tiki torches to make them look like flames.
 To do this, I turned to my most trusted material for attaching things… duct tape!

 First, pull off a piece of yellow duct tape (red or orange would work as well) that is long enough to wrap around the outside of your tea light twice.
 You will be folding it over onto itself crosswise to hide the stickiness, so make sure you double the circumference or the light base.
 Stay with me, I promise this will make sense.